lowhanfish/temp_react/README.md

 - Use **Node.js v20.19.0** to avoid compatibility issues.
 - This template is meant as a starting point; feel free to expand it based on your project needs.
 - Ensure the environment variables (`.env`) are set properly in both **server** and **admin** directories.
+- This project uses **Material UI v7.3.1** for consistent and responsive styling.

 ---